22 Socially Conscious Companies You Don’t Know About Yet

 10. Noonday Collection: Supporting artisans around the world, Noonday lets you shop by country and shares the story behind each piece of jewelry, scarf or bag.
 Noonday even helps women in the US become social entrepreneurs with their ambassador program that lets you create a marketplace in your own city.

-11. Hydros: This BPA-free, filtering water bottle does more than provide you with clean water.
+11. Hydros: This BPA-free, filtering water bottle does more than providing you with clean water.
 Together with Engineers Without Borders, Hydros uses a portion of their profits to bring clean water to countries in need of a sustainable water infrastructure.

 12. Barnabas Clothing: You can dress the whole family in conscious clothing from Barnabas.
 Ten percent of the profits from their extensive clothing collection goes to Living Room International, a non-profit in Western Kenya that provides comprehensive care to those living with HIV/AIDS and other illnesses.